karrot-dev/yunity.org/user/pages/10.heartbeat/2019-10-07/item.md

 This winter, we are planning to have a "Month of Karrot" in January at [Kanthaus](https://kanthaus.online/).
 I expect the same cozy and productive atmosphere as last time! :)

 _by Tilmann_

+## About the heartbeat.
+The heartbeat is a monthly summary of what happens in yunity.
+It is meant to give an overview over our currents actions and topics.

+### How to contribute?
+Talk to us in [#heartbeat](https://yunity.slack.com/messages/heartbeat/) on [Slack](https://slackin.yunity.org) if you want to add content, change the layout or any other heartbeat related issues and ideas!
+We are also happy about any kind of feedback!